- Harrogate, Newcastle

 What Deborah can do for you

-Deborah is a nationally recognised procurement law expert, she joined Hempsons after 17 years at Bond Dickinson LLP and prior to that she was a solicitor in local government.
+Deborah is a nationally recognised procurement law expert, she joined Hempsons in 2016 after 17 years at Bond Dickinson LLP and prior to that she was a solicitor in local government.

-Deborah has expertise in a wide range of sectors including: health, local government, central government, energy (including district energy schemes), transport, education and registered providers.
+Deborah has expertise in a wide range of sectors including: health, local government, central government, energy, transport (including rail), education and registered providers.
 Deborah also advises private sector providers across a range of procurement law matters including tendering strategies and advice on losing tenders.
-Deborah has recently represented a number of co-defendants in a high value procurement challenge and advises on a number of complex procurements.
+Deborah has represented a number of co-defendants in a high value procurement challenge and advises on a number of complex procurements.

 Deborah authors various notes on procurement law for Westlaw Insight and Lexis PSL as well as providing training to clients and bodies such as CIPS.